TomorrowsCities/tinyGIStools/README.md

-This is the place to share simple but efficient GIS tools to solve daily problems
+This is the place to share simple but useful GIS tools to solve daily problems